 Every year, we pay tribute to the star of the show — the course.
 Mile after mile, the tropical views and sounds help propel runners to the finish line.
 Be on the lookout for sights on the course that you might recognize from a hit TV show or movie.
 Many of those hot spots are actually part of this incredible course!

 About The Course

 - The course is a USTAF-certified, flat, single-loop and Boston-qualifying course*.

 - Digital time clocks will be positioned throughout the course.

 - Course markers, directional arrows and other signage will be positioned throughout the course.

-- If you signed up for the full marathon and you decide to run the half marathon, you will receive a full marathon finisher’s medal.
+- If you signed up for the full marathon and you decide to run the half marathon, you will receive a half marathon finisher’s medal.